-Portmeirion is a picturesque little village on the West coast of North Wales, which opened in 1926.
+Portmeirion is a small picturesque village on the West coast of North Wales, which opened in 1926.
 It’s made up of iconic architecture, historic cottages, a hotel, restaurants, a spa, and beautiful gardens.
-It’s a place I’ve wanted to visit for a long time, and it was even more stunning in person.
-Portmeirion was actually the backdrop to the 1960’s cult classic series, The Prisoner.
+It’s somewhere I’ve wanted to visit for a long time, and it was even more stunning in person.
+You may recognise Portmeirion as the backdrop to the 1960’s cult classic series, The Prisoner.

 For more pictures of Portmeirion, visit my Instagram page.